sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-ubuntu-debian.md

 ## Install Sensu Enterprise {#sensu-enterprise}

-[Sensu Enterprise][sensu-enterprise] is installed on Ubuntu and Debian systems via a native system installer package (i.e. a .deb file).
+[Sensu Enterprise][2] is installed on Ubuntu and Debian systems via a native system installer package (i.e. a .deb file).
 The Sensu Enterprise installer package is made available via the Sensu Enterprise APT repository, which requires access credentials to access.
-The Sensu Enterprise packages install two processes: `sensu-enterprise` (which provides the Sensu server and API from a single process), and `sensu-enterprise-dashboard` (which provides the dashboard API and web application).
+The Sensu Enterprise packages install two
+processes: `sensu-enterprise` (which provides the Sensu server and API from a single process), and `sensu-enterprise-dashboard` (which provides the dashboard API and web application).

 ### Install the Sensu Enterprise repository {#install-sensu-enterprise-repository}